-• Develop a safe, comfortable and irresistible walking and bicycling network.

-- Expand the street grid in downtowns, town centers, transit corridors, and suburban centers of activity to create shorter blocks. - o Convert existing traffic lanes and on-street parking to create space for walkways, bikeways and street buffers with landscaping and street trees. - Prioritize the provision of safe, comfortable and attractive sidewalks, bikeways, roadway crossings, and other improvements to support walking, bicycling, and transit usage in capital budgets, development approvals and mandatory referrals.
+- Develop a safe, comfortable and irresistible walking, rolling and bicycling network for walking, biking, and rolling. - Expand the street grid in downtowns, town centers, transit corridors, and suburban centers of activity to create shorter blocks. - Stop planning or constructing new highways or major roadway widenings for cars. - Convert existing traffic lanes and on-street parking to create space for walkways, bikeways, and street buffers with landscaping and street trees.

-Transform the road network by incorporating complete streets design principles with the goal of eliminating all transportation-related roadway fatalities and severe injuries and supporting the emergence of more livable communities.
+- Prioritize the provision of safe, comfortable, and attractive sidewalks, bikeways, roadway crossings, and other improvements to support walking, bicycling, and transit usage in capital budgets, development approvals and mandatory referrals. - Transform the road network by incorporating complete streets design principles with the goal of eliminating all transportation-related roadway fatalities and severe injuries and supporting the emergence of more livable communities.